-Flight and aircraft radar data originates from the FAA's STARS radar system located at Port Columbus International Airport.
+Flight and aircraft radar data originates from the FAA's STARS radar system located at John Glenn Columbus International Airport.
 The FAA requires for security requirement, the CRAA to receive the data through an approved FAA gateway.
 Radar data is downloaded and processed by CRAA's Airport Noise and Operations Monitoring System (ANOMS) where it is then matched to noise events at the NMTs located in the communities surrounding Port Columbus and Rickenbacker and uploaded to the web site server.
 Airline and aircraft type information is encoded in 3 or 4 characters.
 For a list of airline abbreviations, click here.
 For a list of aircraft type abbreviations, click here.

 Reliability of Radar Information